University of Minnesota Landscape Arboretum

 Winter Bird Photography

-February 11, 2023: 9:30am - 11:30am
+February 28, 2026: 9:30am - 2:00pm

-Not all birds so south for the winter, and for some birds, going south means migrating to Minnesota.
+Not all birds go south for the winter, and for some birds, going south means migrating to Minnesota.
 Winter provides a time where locating and photographing birds becomes quite a bit easier.
 This is due to the availability of open water, food sources, and protection from predators.
 Another advantage to photographing birds in winter is one very cold days, birds fluff up their feathers in order to stay warm.

 This class covers techniques for photographing birds in trees and around feeders, capturing birds in flight, anticipating action, camera settings, and tips for locating birds in the winter months.